 In this scenario, the defendant is in violation of PC 154 fraudulent conveyance because they transferred their property to a relative to avoid paying restitution.

-To give our readers a better understanding of fraudulent conveyance laws, our California criminal defense attorneys are providing an overview below.
+To give our readers a better understanding of fraudulent conveyance laws, our criminal attorneys are providing an overview below.

 Definition of Penal Code 154 Fraudulent Conveyance